kkolstad/serverless-stack/www/docs/database.md

 });
 ```

-Each migratione file has an `up` and a `down` function.
+Each migration file has an `up` and a `down` function.
 For example, a migration file for PostgreSQL looks like this:

 ```js
 async function up(db) {